Darryl Cotton: 1985-2011: Continued success

 From 1985 to 1989 Cotton was a co-host, with Marie Van Maaren, on Network Ten's The Early Bird Show, a Saturday morning children's TV variety show, where he worked alongside Marty the Monster.

 In 1989, Cotton was awarded the Advance Australia Award for his services to the community, acknowledging his support and assistance to numerous charities and public organisations.
 He also sang the lyrics to the song "Surfin" from the TV program Pugwall's Summer.

 In 1994 Cotton released a children's album, Just for Kids, on DC Records.

 In 1996 he formed Burns Cotton & Morris with fellow 1960s pop singers, Ronnie Burns and Russell Morris, which issued a self-titled album.
 The album included three tracks from each artist's earlier career and three new songs.
 In 2000 Burns retired from the trio and, with Jim Keays (ex-The Masters Apprentices), they became Cotton Keays & Morris, which also released a self-titled album.

-Since 1987 Cotton performed with the Australian Youth Choir and released numerous albums in early 2000s.
+Since 1987 Cotton performed with the Australian Youth Choir and released numerous albums in the early 2000s.
 Cotton was the patron of the associated National Institute of Youth Performing Arts Australia.
 His solo performances were backed by the Darryl Cotton Band, which, in 2005, consisted of Ashley Robinson on guitar and backing vocals, Peter Valentine on keyboards and backing vocals, Alejandro Vega on drums and percussion, Tim Wilson on saxophone, flute and backing vocals; and were sometimes augmented by Lisa Edwards and Wendy Stapleton on vocals.
 Darry Cotton Band performed at corporate functions with a repertoire that included music from 1960s pop to 1990s and early 2000s work.

 In 2011 Zoot reunited for a short performance cruise out from Miami with the line-up of Cotton joined by Birtles, Brewer and Springfield.